PTNUSASATUINTIARTHA-DOKU/doku-magento-plugin/README.md

 1. Login to your Magento Admin Panel
 2. Click Store > Configuration
 3. Click Sales > Payment Methods
-4. You will find "Jokul"
+4. You will find "DOKU"
 5. Dropdown the arrow icon to see the details
 6. Here is the fileds that you required to set:
 ​